phac-nml/rebar/docs/examples.md

 - The `substitutions` column reveals that it gained 5 substitutions from the `BA.2.75` parent: `T22942G`, `T23019C`, `T23031C`, `C25416T`, `A26275G`.
 - In addition, it has one "private" substitutions that is not found in either parent: `A19326G`.
 - This can be used to contribute evidence for a new lineage proposal in the [pango-designation](https://github.com/cov-lineages/pango-designation/issues) respository.

+## Example 4 | Parents

+By default, `rebar` will consider all populations in the dataset as possible parents.
+If you would like to see the evidence for a specific hypothesis, you can restrict the parent search with `--parents`.

+1. Detect recombination.

+    ```bash
+    rebar run \
+      --dataset-dir dataset/sars-cov-2/2023-11-17  \
+      --populations "XD" \
+      --output-dir output/example/parents \
+      --verbosity debug
+    ```

+["B.1.617.2*","BA.1*"]

 ## Example 4 | Validate